isomerpages/stb-hlb/_application-guidelines/application-for-licence.md

 variant: tiptap
 ---
 <h3><strong>Application for Certification of Registration &amp; Hotel-Keeper's Licence</strong></h3>
-<p>Any person who wishes to operate a hotel has to apply to the Hotels Licensing
+<p>Any person who wishes to operate a hotel has to obtain the Hotels Licensing
 Board for the following as stipulated under the Hotels Act 1954:</p>
 <ul data-tight="true" class="tight">
 <li>